pbv/codex/doc/USER-GUIDE.md

 2. If you intend to group exercises using sub-directories make sure *you include an `index.md` for each sub-directory*.

+# Writting exercises

-## An example exercise
+## An example programming exercise

-Consider the following simple Python programming exercise: *write a function to compute rounded-down integral square roots*.
+Consider the following simple Python programming
+exercise: *write a function `root` to compute rounded-down integral square roots*.

 First we set up an *exercise page*